sw-rm/ReplayFiller/README.md

 npm run build:mac    # macOS
 ```

 Binaries are output to the `dist/` folder.
-The build targets Node.js 18 and produces self-contained executables — no Node.js installation required to run them.
+The build targets Node.js 18 and produces self-contained executables so no Node.js installation is required to run them.

 ## Account Management